 Healthy community isn’t easy, and we see this when its members make mistakes or are in crisis.
 When one person falls, a healthy community will do all they can to pick that member up, be it through a coffee, a frozen meal or a roof over their head.

 This is complicated when a member has actively broken your trust—for instance, by cheating on their partner, using all their money to fund an addiction or manipulating a friend.
 There is no one solution to this scenario.
 Some communities try to reconcile its members, others separate and many will ostracise that member until it’s clear they no longer ‘belong’.

 A healthy community will do all it can to understand and empathise with the member who has ‘failed’ and help them to recover without compromising their values.
 However, they will also protect and support the people the member has directly affected.

 Ideally, a healthy community will see the warning signs that a member is struggling or beginning to compromise their principles, and help that person get back on track before anything major happens.
 This is why accountability is essential to a healthy community—it not only helps members to reach their goals, it also keeps them from falling.

 Do you want to find a healthy community?
 Would you like to learn how to better connect with other people?
-Here’s what you need to do: contact Colleen on 0434 337 245 or Duncan on 0434 331 243 for a FREE 10-minute phone consultation on how we can best help you, or press book now to book in our online diary.
+Here’s what you need to do: contact Colleen on 0434 337 245 or Duncan on 0434 331 243 for a FREE 10-minute phone consultation on how we can best help you, or press book now.